koushikjoshi/ClipDropClone/README.md

 ## Setup
 - Clone the repository and open the project in Android Studio:
 `https://github.com/koushikjoshi/ClipDropClone`
-- Create a file called keys.xml in the root directory of the project
+- Create a file called keys.xml in the `app/src/main/res/values` directory of the project
 - In keys.xml, add the following code:

 ```